Everything has been said, not done

 Venus transit (herald) is an installation, poem, film, it is a cut section into the infinite layers of the universe and us.
 Wip whip smack!
 Smack it is fast and full energy like an explosion, yet the Venus transit is also galactically slow, things take time to become, to spread, to reshape from dust.
 In this forming moment nothing should cater to our assumptions....
 The floor is soft; the fishes, emerging from holes in the panneled ceiling, quietly sing to you a comforting song.
 But you have to get close.

 This an installation I presented as part of the Master’s expo of Sint Lucas, Antwerpen, which was held in an empty old school building.
+As part of this work, a poster edition was shown during the Onboards Biennale Antwerp 2023.

 Dialogue Love Suspended in Us and Earth